27 Sep - 1 Oct 2021

 The web session is open to all persons who are interested in obtaining comprehensive skills on Enterprise Risk Management.
 The understanding of the business model of an insurance company (life and non-life) is a prerequisite that participants should be aware of.
 Basic knowledge of deterministic and stochastic valuation models as well as value based management is recommended.

-Technical requirements and test sessionPlease check with your IT department if your firewall and computer settings support web session participation (the programme GotoTraining/GotoWebinar is used for the web session).
+Technical requirements and test sessionPlease check with your IT department if your firewall and computer settings support web session participation (the programme GotoTraining/GotoWebinar or Zoom is used for the web session).
 Please also make sure that you are joining the web session with a stable internet connection.

 On 17 September 2021, 10:00-10:30 CEST, there will be a test session offered to all registered participants to test the software.
 This test session is mandatory.